-Fun, accomplished, affordable
+Fun, accomplished, affordable and in Clapham

 In spite of the chef’s impressive pedigree, prices at The Dairy are resolutely affordable.
 Tasting plates are the order of the day here, with an impressive selection of produce coming from the restaurants rooftop garden.
 Carrots, for example, have that just-pulled-out-of-the-ground freshness about them.
 Meanwhile, an extraordinarily smooth mousse of chicken liver has the lightest of texture, lifted with fruity dashes of quince.
 Culinary technique is truly excellent at The Dairy – as seen in cod, whose smoked flesh glows with an innate moistness, and fillet of mackerel with burnished, blowtorched outsides covering a pearly meat.